rgllm/uminho/README.md

 * [Samuel Ferreira](https://github.com/JoRod94)
 * [Gustavo Andrez](https://github.com/prccaraujo)
 * [Diogo Silva](https://github.com/tiagoddinis)
-* And a special thanks to [Fernando Mendes](https://github.com/frmendes) for the inspiration to create this repo.
+* And a special thanks to [Fernando Mendes](https://github.com/frmendes) for the inspiration to create this repo and